john-kheir/ovcdoc_public/Sysadmin/file_locations.md

 Under `opt/code/git/`:
 ```
-root@be-scale-1-01:/opt/code/git# ls -1
 0-complexity
 binary
 ```

 Under `opt/code/git/0-complexity`:
 ```
-root@be-scale-1-01:/opt/code/git/0-complexity# ls -1
 openvcloud
 openvcloud_ays
 ```

 Under `opt/code/github`:
 ```
-root@be-scale-1-01:/opt/code/github/jumpscale# ls -1
 ays_jumpscale7
 jumpscale_core7
 jumpscale_portal
 ```

-Depending on the role of the the machine more directories and sub directories exist.
+Depending on the role of the machine more directories and sub directories exist.

 In what follows we will provide more details for each of the below roles: